 Software developers absolutely hate it when you interrupt them without a good reason.

 The process of software development is 80% thinking and 20% coding.
-Before typing the code, coders construct complex models in their head.
+Before typing the code, coders construct complex models in their heads.
 It takes a while to construct such a model and it requires 100% focus.

 Then somebody decides to interrupt you for some small talk.
 And suddenly, this entire mental model in your head is gone!
 It will probably take you at least 15 minutes to construct it again.